What is the bowel?

 What you eat affects your bowel motions.
 Eating a diet high in fibre with lots of fresh fruit and vegetables helps to keep your poo soft and regular.

-A lack of daily exercise can reduce the muscle tone in your abdomen and bowel (intestines).
+A lack of daily physical activity can reduce the muscle tone in your abdomen and bowel (intestines).
 This slows down the movement of poo through the gut.
-So taking regular exercise helps to keep your bowel working properly.
+So doing regular physical activity helps to keep your bowel working properly.

 As we get older, the way our bowels work tends to change.
 As we age we can become less active and our diet may change.
 This can have an impact on bowel function.

-Several tablets or medicines to treat a range of conditions can cause bowel problems.
-These include pain relief tablets, iron tablets, and antibiotics.
+Several medicines to treat a range of conditions can cause bowel problems.
+Examples of these include:

 Other conditions